-Chanced upon the Bright Nights Lighting Experience while exploring the Viaduct Basin one evening on a recent trip north.
-So I broke out the recently acquired Panasonic G85 for some low light testing.
+Chanced upon the Bright Nights Lighting Experience while exploring Auckland’s Viaduct Basin one evening on a recent trip north – a fine opportunity for some Panasonic G85 low light tests.

-Micro Four Thirds cameras are not known for their low light prowess, so it was an interesting exercise given the wide range of lighting situations around the venue – and it’s always fun shooting art.
+Micro Four Thirds cameras are not known for their low light prowess, so it was an interesting exercise and always fun shooting art.

 Despite the obvious limitations, overall I was pleasantly surprised with the results.
 In reality, these kind of shots tend to work because the bright subjects look pretty good highlighted against dark backgrounds.
-It would have been nice to show some more context now and then but the shadows were super noisy.
-Yep, shadows often are, but it was frustrating to see the amount of information there and not be able to use it.
+It would have been nice to show some more context now and then but the shadows were super noisy – no real surprise there.

-The 4k footage was a little better than 1080p as you’d expect, but without some powerful magic, there was not a lot of scope to salvage detail from those darker areas.
-Will try pushing the ISO a further next time and give the 25mm prime a whirl to make the whole thing more of an actual test ;)
+The 4k footage was a little better than 1080p as you might expect, but without some powerful magic, there was not a lot of scope to salvage much detail from those darker areas.
+Will try pushing the ISO further next low light experience and give the 25mm prime a whirl – so more of an actual test ;)

-Aside from some great moog music and whale song, background audio is from built-in mics – with some wind noise to prove it – but not too bad for picking up ambient vibes.
+Aside from some great moog music and a touch of whale song, background audio is from built-in mics – with some wind noise to prove it – but not too bad for picking up ambient vibes.

 Full credit to the artists and organisers of the event, fun times.